SeXde/HTB-Mem/README.md

 # HTB-Mem
-A walkthrough for all the CTFs from HTB that i've solved
+A walkthrough with all the CTFs from HTB i've solved